 Lets be honest!

-We know high heels are not going anywhere because it has become too much of an essential part of a woman's wardrobe.
-So if saying no to high heels just isn't going to work for you, you might want to start considering some pain prevention methods.
-The American Osteopathic Association recommends that women utilize high heel inserts to comfort and support their feet as much as possible while wearing high heels (see examples below).
+We know high heels are not going anywhere because it has become too much of an essential part of a woman’s wardrobe.
+So if saying no to high heels just isn’t going to work for you, you might want to start considering some pain prevention methods.
+The American Osteopathic Association recommends that women utilize high heel inserts to comfort and support their feet as much as possible while wearing high heels1 (see examples below).
 We suggest three options for pain relief:

-1. Gel 3/4-Length Insoles: Gel 3/4 insoles such as the Pedag Lady Gel Insoles or Apara Slingies are not only flexible for cooling support but also thin, so you can wear them in just about any style shoe.
-The ¾ design won't prevent you from rocking your favorite open-toe styles while also giving you the heel, arch and metatarsal comfort you need.
+1. Gel 3/4-Length Insoles: Gel 3/4 insoles such as Pedag Lady Gel or Apara Slingies are not only flexible for cooling support but also thin, so you can wear them in just about any style shoe.
+The ¾ design won’t prevent you from rocking your favorite open-toe styles while also giving you the heel, arch and metatarsal comfort you need.

+3. Shoe Inserts: These are perfect if you experience pain and/or slipping in specific areas of your shoe, such as the forefoot or toe area.
+The Pedag Princess Insert, Pedag Feel Good Metatarsal Pad or Apara Gel Steppies may be just what you need for a little boost of comfort or foot control.
 These inserts can ease pain and the reduce the chance of blisters while providing the targeted pain relief or support you need without the excess bulk of an insole.
-So even if you aren't ready to kick your high heel addiction just yet, there are ways today to help prevent future injuries.
+So even if you aren’t ready to kick your high heel addiction just yet, there are ways today to help prevent future injuries.